alcarney/blog/content/20230421T120000--integrate-esbonio-nvim-with-nix__blog_esbonio_nix_python.rst

 :tags: blog, esbonio, nix, python
 :author: Alex Carney
 :language: en
-:excerpt: 3

 Integrating Esbonio with Neovim Using Nix
 =========================================

+.. container:: post-teaser

    So far I've been learning how to use Nix by trying to package and define development shells for `esbonio`_ (see :ref:`here <tag-nix>` if you are interested).
    While useful, the end result is not too dissimilar to what you can get with standard Python tooling.
    Indeed, the main reason I started looking into Nix was the promise of it being able to manage more than just Python libraries.

    Since ``esbonio`` is a language server, it would be useful for Nix to create standardised environments where the language server is pre-configured for a given editor - great for debugging and demos!

    In this blog post I try to define an environment in which Neovim is installed and configured to use the ``esbonio`` language server for reStructuredText files.

 .. admonition:: Try it yourself!